react-microfrontends/root-config/README.md

 This project uses [React](https://reactjs.org) and was created with the [create-single-spa](https://single-spa.js.org/docs/create-single-spa) CLI.
 It uses webpack and babel.

-Whenever a pull request is merged to master, [CircleCI builds and deploys the project](https://circleci.com/gh/react-microfrontends/root-config).
+Whenever a pull request is merged to main, [CircleCI builds and deploys the project](https://circleci.com/gh/react-microfrontends/root-config).
 The ["workflows" view](https://circleci.com/gh/react-microfrontends/workflows) (pictured below) can be seen if you are logged into CircleCI.
 Deployments for this in-browser module are completely independent of deployments for any other module.

 ![image](https://user-images.githubusercontent.com/5524384/75210801-5ba02700-573f-11ea-8064-46af165cba0a.png)